List of The Sopranos characters: Gloria Trillo

 Gloria Trillo is played by Annabella Sciorra.
 Gloria is a car saleswoman for Globe Motors, a Mercedes-Benz dealership in Fairfield, New Jersey.
 Like Tony, she is a patient of Jennifer Melfi's.
 She meets Tony at Melfi's office due to a scheduling mix-up.
 There is an immediate attraction between the two and within days they are having an affair.
 She tells Tony that she has "murdered" seven relationships to date.
 Although she presents the facade of a strong and independent woman, Gloria is mentally unstable and exhibits signs of borderline personality disorder, which leads to occasional violent arguments and physical altercations with Tony, bouts of severe depression, and frequent suicidal thoughts.

 She nearly drives Tony to kill her at one point before he stops himself and leaves her house.
 One such incident occurs after Gloria sees Tony's wife Carmela at her dealership, getting her car serviced, and offers to drive her home.
 Tony calls it quits and cuts off all contact with her and orders Patsy Parisi to threaten Gloria into staying away from him.
 Patsy accomplishes this by posing as a customer at the dealership and going on a test drive with Gloria.

-When they are out of the city, Patsy pulls out a gun and tells a horrified Gloria to shut up and listen to him: if she ever contacts Tony or his family again, he will murder her, and "it will not be cinematic", destroying her delusion that she will ever die at Tony's hands.
-This unbalance eventually leads Gloria to suicide, and she hangs herself in her home a year later.
+When they are out of the city, Patsy pulls out a gun and tells a horrified Gloria to shut up and listen to him: if she ever contacts Tony or his family again, Patsy will murder her in painful and gory fashion that will leave most of her corpse burnt into ashes and "it will not be cinematic", destroying her delusion that she can still die at Tony's hands.
+This unbalance eventually leads Gloria to suicide when she hangs herself in her home a year later.
 Tony later goes back to Globe Motors and inquires after her to another salesman, who confirms her death.
 Tony later initially blames Melfi for Gloria's death, claiming that she did too little to save Gloria, before blaming himself.